 - Headbands – I used Goody Classics woven headbands #84051

-How to make DIY Winnie The Pooh Ears, Piglet Ears, Tigger Ears:
+How to make DIY Winnie The Pooh Headband Ears, Piglet Ears, and Tigger Ears:

-Note that the Winnie The Pooh ears are designed to slip onto the Goody Classics headbands that you see here; they’re 3/4" circumference all the way around.
+Note that the free printable Winnie The Pooh ears are designed to slip onto the Goody Classics headbands that you see here; they’re 3/4″ circumference all the way around.
 If you have other headbands that are thinner/thicker, you may need to adjust the connector length by taking away paper (or adding a bit more) so that it fits.

 Glue stick the ear, making sure to get it all the way to the edges.
 Avoid getting glue on the connecting paper between the ears and the headband itself.

 Step 3: Attach the ears together around the headband

 Stick the ears together.
 Again, you’re really just gluing one ear to the other ear and you should be able to slip the ears off the headband to use it again later.

 Now just repeat on the other side, adjust the ear placement, and you’re ready for your own Hero Party!